ycpcs/cs201-fall2014/lectures/lecture19.md

 Balanced Search Trees
 ---------------------

-See [course notes on binary search trees](../notes/binarySearchTrees.html) for more information.
+See [notes on binary search trees](binarySearchTrees.html) for more information.

 **TreeSet** and **TreeMap** use a *balanced search tree* as the underlying data structure.